 The Penny Black was the first stamp ever produced, changed history and created stamp collecting as we know it.
 First released in 1840 it cost 1 Penny and featured the face of Queen Victoria.
 Rare examples in good condition can be worth a small fortune.

-The Two Penny Blue Stamp was released only days after the Penny Black stamp costing 2 Pennies and was just as revolutionary as the Penny Black.
-As many fewer of them were produced than the Penny Black they are much more valuable.
-In 2011, a Post Office Mauritius issue was sold for £1 million.
+The Two Penny Blue Stamp was released only days after the Penny Black stamp costing 2 Pennies and was just as revolutionary and, much like the Penny Black, the Two Penny Blue’s design was based on the medal engraving created by William Wyon of the monarch when she was only 15-years-old.

 One of the most famous high-value British stamps ever made the King George V Seahorse stamp was in circulation for 26 years.
 Its distinctive maritime design is thought to be a response to Germany during WWI intended to bolster patriotism and remind people of Britain's naval supremacy.